 HCH grants have helped a number of libraries, museums, colleges and universities, historical societies, and other nonprofit organizations sponsor public humanities programs that encourage the diffusion of knowledge beyond the academic setting and foster public involvement in civic dialogue.
-These grants support public programs developed for Hawai‘i audiences that not only encourage public exchange of ideas but also explore relevant topics including local history, literature, art, music, ethics, and cultural traditions.
+These grants support public programs developed for Hawai‘i audiences that not only encourage public exchange of ideas but also explore relevant topics including local history, literature, art, music, ethics and cultural traditions.

-The HCH Grants Program is an important source of support for numerous individuals and nonprofit organizations each year.
 Prospective grant applicants are encouraged to visit our Grants Awarded section to gain a broader perspective on the type and range of grants made in recent years.
 These lists of past grants provide an opportunity to see the diverse reach of HCH funding and the creative resources of former grant recipients.

-HCH offers three types of grants:
+HCH offers two types of grants:

 • October 25, 2019